 33. Ampmeters (ammeters) v.
 Voltmeters (and voltmeter problems) rev. 09/19/2012

 34. Adding Running Lamp Function to Turn Signals rev. 04/27/2013

 35. Rejuvenating a battery?
 Filling a new 'flooded' battery & initializing

-other battery types; sources; usage; chargers (SMART or not); peculiarities.
+other battery types; which battery to purchase; sources; usage; chargers (SMART or not); peculiarities.

 Charging voltages.
 How to Load Test a Battery; ETC. rev: 12/14/2013

 36. Accessing the headlight bucket on RS/RT, cleaning the headlamp/glass,

 37. Slash 5 (/5) starter relay 'cricket' noise & starting